Enhex/Deco/documentation.md

 `deco::is_single_entry` type trait is used for types that can be serialized as a single entry, that means their string value must not contain entry delimiter.
 It's defined in `deco/traits.h`.

-`deco::is_single_entry` is used by key value containers such as `std::map` to know if the key type can be serialized as a single entry, so the key can be a set entry and the value its child, instead of serializing each in a separate set (in case the type is serialized as several entries). if you want to make a new type serializable as a single entry key you need to provide an overload for `deco::to_string`, which is used to convert the key into a string.
+`deco::is_single_entry` is used by key value containers such as `std::map` to know if the key type can be serialized as a single entry, so the key can be a list entry and the value its child, instead of serializing each in a separate list (in case the type is serialized as several entries). if you want to make a new type serializable as a single entry key you need to provide an overload for `deco::to_string`, which is used to convert the key into a string.